Correa95/My-Learning_Notes/Machine-Learning-Notes/Neural-Network.md

    concrete = pd.read_csv('../input/dl-course-data/concrete.csv')
    concrete.head()

+# This is the libraries

-2. from tensorflow import keras
+2. from tensorflow import keras from tensorflow.keras import layers

-# YOUR CODE HERE
+# This is the model creation using the sequential API

-from tensorflow.keras import layers model = keras.Sequential([
+model = keras.Sequential([
 layers.Dense(unit=512, activation= "relu", input_shape = input_shape),

+# input_shape means amount of input OR features

 layers.Dense(units=512, activation= "relu", input_shape = input_shape),

+# "relu" is and activation function use when there is non linearity in the data

 layers.Dense(units=512, activation= "relu", input_shape = input_shape)
 layers.Dess(units=1)
 ])